 In 2016, the US auto industry employed about 2.5 million workers and had record sales of 17.5 million vehicles.
 This marks a shift in the last decade to more Americans buying American-made cars.
 And if you're in the market for American-made, this list was made for you.

 The Kogod Made in America Auto Index is straight out of the Kogod School of Business at American University in Washington, DC.
 The Index is based on research into the economic value of different components of auto manufacturing carried out by the Center for Automotive Research in Ann Arbor, Michigan.

-Trusted Choice® has outlined the top 10 American-made vehicles from the Kogod Index.
+We've outlined the top 10 American-made vehicles from the Kogod Index.
 But first, let's explain how it works.

 The Kogod Index Explained